17 Oct Is a ‘Soup and Shake’ Diet the Future of Weight Loss?

-This week the NHS announced plans to offer ‘soup and shake diets’ to those with type 2 diabetes.
-Previously, meal replacement diets have been discussed for use by the NHS to help tackle the UK’s obesity crisis.
-So should you consider a meal replacement ‘soup and shake diet’ if you’re trying to lose weight?
+Meal replacement ‘soup and shake’ diets have been discussed increasingly for use by the NHS to help tackle the UK’s obesity crisis.
+The soup and shake diet hit headlines again this year, linking the diet to a potential reversal of type 2 diabetes.
+So, should you consider a meal replacement soup and shake diet if you’re trying to lose weight?

 One study of 278 people across 10 GP practices in Oxfordshire saw half the participants following a meal replacement programme of soups and shakes for eight weeks.
 This diet saw them limiting their daily calorie intake to 810kcal per day for eight weeks, after which other foods were gradually reintroduced over four weeks.
 These participants saw a trained counsellor every week for 24 weeks, to help them stick to the diet plan and keep the weight off after the meal replacement plan finished.
 The remaining participants in the study followed the usual weight management advice and support from their GP.